PyTomography/slicer_spect_recon/paper/paper.md

 # Statement of need

-SPECT imaging is used to measure the 3D distribution of a radioactive molecule within a patient; it requires (i) acquisition of 2D ``projection'' images at different angles using a gamma camera followed by (ii) use of a tomographic image reconstruction algorithm to obtain a 3D raioactivity distribution consistent with the acquired data.
+SPECT imaging is used to measure the 3D distribution of a radioactive molecule within a patient; it requires (i) acquisition of 2D `projection` images at different angles using a gamma camera followed by (ii) use of a tomographic image reconstruction algorithm to obtain a 3D radioactivity distribution consistent with the acquired data.
 While there exist many commercial products for image reconstruction, as well as multiple low-level software packages [@pytomography] [@STIR] [@castor], there currently is no graphic user interface (GUI) that provides access to the latest reconstruction algorithms.
 Due to continuing research interest in the implications of different reconstruction techniques on various clinical tasks [@hermes_spect_ap] [@spect_ai], there is a need for a open-source GUI for SPECT reconstruction.

 # Overview of SlicerSPECTRecon